 It is possible that your collection day will change.
-We will be sending out new collection calendars to every household and provide you with information about when your recycling and waste collections will take place.
+We have sent out new collection calendars to every household and provided you with information about when your recycling and waste collections will take place.

 You can also sign up to email or text notifications for your recycling and waste collection days via My Account.
 These notifications will tell you what can be placed out for collection on the relevant day each week.

 Please remember to put your containers out by 6.30am on your collection day.

 We have delivered the new recycling containers to every household included on the Kerbside sort scheme, if you have not received a set these can be requested via firstname.lastname@example.org